rzmahmood/ethereum-pos-testnet/README.md

 ## Running

 Start testnet.
-This will start a test with a single validator.
+This will start a test with a two validators.
 You should expect blocks to be produced.
 Logs are stored in `./network/node-*/logs`
 The script is idempotent and will clean up every time it is restarted.
 ```bash
 ./testnet.sh